-On 28th April 1939, at 4:19 in the morning, V.K.
+One day earlier, on 28th April at 4:19 in the morning, V.K.
 Kokkinaki (pilot) and M.Kh.
-Gordienko (co-pilot) took-off for their non-stop transatlantic flight from Moscow to New York.
+Gordienko (co-pilot) took-off from Moscow and began a non-stop transatlantic flight to New York.
 Their aircraft was a TsKB-30 ´Moscow´ (ЦКБ-30 «Москва»), a modified prototype of twin-engine long-range bomber, later being known as DB-3 (or Ilyushin Il-4).

 There was no surprise that particularly this aircraft was chosen for such record-braking flight.
 Kokkinaki perfectly knew the TsKB-30 ´Moscow´, as it was the very aircraft he used to set another long-distance record less than a year earlier.
 On 27th – 28th June 1938, the modified DB-3 flown by the crew Kokkinaki – Bryandinskiy successfully completed a 7,580 kilometre long route from Moscow to Spassk-Dalny (Soviet Far East).